camwestwood/xapi/recipes/intervention/intervention.md

 ### Actor

 The actor is an instructor or service creating the intervention.
+If the recipe needs a student performing an activity as part of an intervention then see [Intervention student activity](intervention_student)

 #### Entity Example:

 In this example it is the instructor that sends the intervention.

 ``` Javascript